 Alexandra Cattie has been accepted to Hobart and William Smith College in Geneva, NY.
 She plans on studying economics and mathematics; possibly pursuing a master’s degree in international finance.
 Her love for finance stems from her hobby of extreme couponing.
-This has helped her family and others save money, provided additional funds for donation, taught her financial skills and increased her self-confidence when working with a variety of individuals.
+This has helped her family and others save money, provided additional funds for donations, taught her financial skills, and increased her self-confidence when working with a variety of individuals.

 At age 11, Alexandra had a brain aneurysm and stroke which resulted in left side paralysis and hydrocephalus.
-However, she has not let this event nor her hydrocephalus prevent her from pursuing her goals of playing varsity tennis, zip-lining across mountains in California and going to college five hours away from home.
+However, she has not let this event nor her hydrocephalus prevent her from pursuing her goals of playing varsity tennis, zip-lining across mountains in California, and going to college five hours away from home.
 After each of her six shunt revisions since age 11, she has tried to get back to her activities, not letting these complications get her down.

 Alexandra hopes to be a positive role model for others with hydrocephalus.
 She shares, “When I go to a concert with friends or study for an honors calculus exam, I don’t worry about what could have happened or why this happened to me.
 I have chosen not to let my hydrocephalus hold me back.
-I was fortunate to have great doctors, family and friends . . . and now it is up to me to aid others using the favorable results of my experience.”
+I was fortunate to have great doctors, family, and friends . . . and now it is up to me to aid others using the favorable results of my experience.”

 “During my visits in and out of hospitals . . .
 I have experienced how just a few kind words from strangers can brighten someone’s day.”

 Amanda recently started classes at McDaniel College where she is studying early childhood education and plans to add a minor in American Sign Language.
-As a counselor at a performing arts camp for children she discovered her passion for working with children.
+As a counselor at a performing arts camp for children, she discovered her passion for working with children.
 She hopes to integrate this passion, along with her interest in reading and acting, into her future career.

 Born prematurely, Amanda developed a brain bleed which led to her hydrocephalus one week after she was born.
 Her first shunt lasted 15 years with only a few complications.
-However, at 16, after many tests and severe headaches, she was diagnosed with non-compliant slit ventricle hydrocephalus which led to multiple shunt revisions, surgeries and hospitalizations in a short period of time.
-Despite these challenges, she continues to thrive and greatly appreciates the supportive family, friends and medical teams that have helped her through.
+However, at 16, after many tests and severe headaches, she was diagnosed with non-compliant slit ventricle hydrocephalus which led to multiple shunt revisions, surgeries, and hospitalizations in a short period of time.
+Despite these challenges, she continues to thrive and greatly appreciates the supportive family, friends, and medical teams that have helped her through.
 Amanda encourages patients and families to advocate for their needs and fully participate in their care to try to avoid all that she experienced.

-As a volunteer at National Capital Therapy Dogs, Amanda helped animals and owners prepare to visit hospitals, shelters and nursing homes by familiarizing them with medical equipment and role playing.
+As a volunteer at National Capital Therapy Dogs, Amanda helped animals and owners prepare to visit hospitals, shelters, and nursing homes by familiarizing them with medical equipment and role-playing.
 She also had the opportunity to experience a therapy dog visit while in the hospital for surgery; which was a treat!